MicrosoftDocs/defender-docs/articles/defender-for-cloud/support-matrix-defender-for-containers.md

 - Ubuntu 20.04
 - Ubuntu 22.04

-Ensure your Kubernetes node is running on one of the verified supported operating systems.
-Clusters with different host operating systems, only get partial coverage.
+Ensure your Kubernetes node is running on one of these verified operating systems.
+Clusters with unsupported host operating systems don't get the benefits of features relying on Defender sensor.

 ### Defender sensor limitations